saucelabs/sauce-docs/docs/api-testing/flexible-variables-for-flexible-environments.md

 While the following variable is perfectly valid, it may become extremely painful to update tens or hundreds of tests if the domain changes.

-Alternatively, you may use the API Fortress Vault to store domain names to solve this problem.
+Alternatively, you may use the API Testing Vault to store domain names to solve this problem.
 Simply add a “domain” variable in your vault as follows:

 <img src={useBaseUrl('img/api-fortress/2021/04/variableEntry.png')} alt="Domain Variables"/>